ianlintner/zio-langchain/README.md

 export OPENAI_API_KEY=your-openai-api-key
 ```

-If the API key is not set, the run script will display a warning and prompt you to continue or exit.
+If the API key is not set, the run script will display a warning and exit.

 ### Example Applications